 At St. Mary’s, we have four core values that inform who we are as a community: worship of the risen Christ forms the heart of our Church, and out of our worship flow Outreach, Family and Care.

 Worship services – Our services have been described as “tradition done well.”
 These services ground our community in the truth of Christ and bind us together as a worshiping community of followers of Christ.
 If you would like to become part of the St. Mary’s community, come visit us on Sunday.
 Please make yourself known to an usher so that we may welcome you.
-[For more information]
+[Service Schedule]

-Family/Kids – We are a Church that values growing deeper in relationship with one another.
+Family/Children – We are a Church that values growing deeper in relationship with one another.
 One of our chief responsibilities as a congregation is to help raise the children God has entrusted to us.
 Whether you are a parent, grandparent, or have no children of your own, we want everyone at St. Mary’s to see it as their role to help love and nurture the children we have.
-We have a nursery, Children’s Chapel, Church School and welcome all kids into our services.
+We have a nursery, Children’s Chapel, Sunday School and welcome all children into our services.
 One of the great joys in being a multi-generational congregation is having both young and old present when we gather.
-[For more information]

 Come join us for worship this Sunday.
 We look forward to seeing you.